-Appendix E. Example programs
+Appendix E. Example program

-These programs were written for a GRANITE 6 data logger, except where noted.
-With slight modifications, they can be used with other Campbell Scientific data loggers.
+This program was written for a GRANITE 6 data logger, except where noted.
+With slight modifications, it can be used with other Campbell Scientific data loggers.

 For the GRANITE 10 and GRANITE 9 data loggers, the CPIBusAddress parameter must include the CPI bus when using bus B. Bus A is the default.
-For example, CPI\BusB + 2 specifies CPI bus B and CPI address 2.
+For example, CPI_BusB + 2 specifies CPI bus B and CPI address 2.